 Epilogue

-To compete with “Greek” fraternities, in 1969, we moved ACC’s charter to Delta Chi.
+To compete with “Greek” fraternities, in 1969, we shifted ACC’s charter to Delta Chi.
 This hard decision was made easier because we could keep ACC’s Open-Door policy and our multi-racial, multi-religious membership.
 It was unique thinking at the time.

 –Dave Powell is a Westford, Mass., writer and avid amateur photographer.